mozilla/bedrock/docs/pipeline.rst

 Whenever a change is pushed to the master branch, a new image is built and deployed to the dev environment, and the full suite of headless and UI tests are then run against Firefox on Windows 10 using `Sauce Labs`_.
-This is handled by the pipeline, and is subject to change according to the settings in the `master.yml file`_ in the repository.
+This is handled by the pipeline, and is subject to change according to the settings in the `.gitlab-ci.yml file in the www-config repository`_.

 Push to stage branch
 ~~~~~~~~~~~~~~~~~~~~~